NVlabs/FPSci/docs/experimentConfigReadme.md

 The fields below are used for `"adaptive"` `type` tasks and ignored for `"constant"` tasks
 - `adaptationCmd` the command to run to adapt stimulus
 - `adaptationConfigPath` is the path to get the adaptive configuration from after running the `adaptationCmd` (default is `trials.Any`)
+- `removeAdaptationConfig` controls whether FPSci removes the adaptiation config from disk after reading it (preventing accidental "double reads").
+This defaults to true.

 Note that rather than being a direct `Array<Array<String>>` the `trialOrders` array needs to be an `Array<Object>` in order to parse correctly in the Any format.
 To do this the `trialOrders` array requires specification of an `order` array within it to accomplish this nesting, as demonstrated in the example below.